ralgond/injectsocks/README.md

 example: test.bat

-To solve the asm lib conflicting problem, our classes is loaded by a classloader whose parent is ext-classloader while the the other asm lib is loaded by app-classloader.
+To solve the asm lib conflicting problem, our classes is loaded by a classloader whose parent is ext-classloader while the other asm libs is loaded by app-classloader.